twiddlingbits/twr-wasm/docs/gettingstarted/events.md

 You can use the same event/callback with multiple APIs if you wish.
 When the event callback is called, the first argument will be the event `id` triggering the callback.
 There may then be optional parameters.
 These are event specific.

 As in JavaScript, twr-wasm event callbacks only occur when your C/C++ code is not running.
+For example, in the above timer example, event callbacks will not be processed until `timer_main` returns.

+The method to stop receiving events is library API specific.
+For example, to stop receiving timer events, the timer library provides the `twr_timer_cancel` function.

 # When using twrWasmModuleAsync